eth-protocol-fellows/cohort-five/projects/eods-specification.md

 - Enable Delegator triggerable exits (0x01 credentials).

 :::warning
 During the implementation of the project some of these changes might be partially extended, get altered or be removed.
 :::

 ## Part 2 - Research Delegator role selection & incentivization

-Part 1 of the project opens the possibility to enshrine Delegators and allow them to be opiniated in their Validator selection.
+Part 1 of the project opens the possibility to enshrine Delegations and allow them to be opiniated in their Validator selection.

-Part 2 of this project will focus on researching and developing a conceptual design on what consensus role can delegators have, and how can the Protocol incentivise that role selection.
+Part 2 of this project will focus on defining actions set, or attributes for delegators.
+It will be researching and developing a conceptual design on what consensus role can delegators have, and how can the Protocol incentivise that role selection.

 Interwining IL and ePBS with the PoS mechanism is not trivial (or even ideal), so abstracting the "discrepancies surfacing" type of protocol services in the Delegator's actions set, could ease some of the design around e.g. CR gadgets